DoviniJ/GxEprs/README.md

 ```

 # Quick start
-We will illustrate the usage of **GxEprs** using a few example datasets downloaded and white labelled from UK biobank.
+We will illustrate the usage of **GxEprs** using a few example datasets.
 Follow the step wise process:

 ##### Step 1: Download and install plink2 in your machine.
 The package supports both Linux and Windows version.
 Link: https://www.cog-genomics.org/plink/2.0/